SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing/Processing/DRAWING_CANVAS.md

 So the architecture chooses a different approach:

-`DrawingCanvas` records drawing intent first, normalizes that intent at flush time, and only then hands the work to the backend.
+`DrawingCanvas` records drawing intent first, normalizes that intent when replaying or creating a retained scene, and only then hands the work to the backend.

 That one decision explains most of the surrounding design.